Infatuation: Youth

 The possible effects of infatuation and love relationships on the academic behaviour of adolescent students were examined in research.
-The outcome shows that most of the participants had distraction, stress, and poor academic performance as a result of love relationships and infatuation.
+The outcome shows that many participants had distraction, stress, and poor academic performance as a result of love relationships and infatuation.
 Furthermore, the findings highlighted that this has a detrimental effect on learning behaviour among teenagers who are in romantic or infatuated relationships.